Sales Funnels And Landing Pages

 - Encourages booking or visitation

-How Funnel-Per-Page Architecture Works
+How Sales Funnel Landing Page Architecture Works

 - Identify the visitor’s intent — Why are they here?